rogerclarkgc/Beijing_AQI_spider/development_note.md

 so i decided to use old school html parser method (base on bs4) to screen data from the page, it works well. but this

 method may still cost a lot of time in the long-term maintenance.

+## 2019-4-18

+work for data module now, use monogo database to store the air data.

+## 2019-4-19

+try to use celery to run the spider every 30 minutes, unknown bugs had encountered, don't know how to fix it.

+## 2019-4-20-2019-4-22
+use a lightweight schedule module to replace celery, run the stable test, and add more function in the `DataDrawer` module